-Does Ultra Mobile or Cricket Wireless offer a better deal?
+Ultra Mobile vs. Cricket Wireless: Which is right for you?

 Ultra Mobile vs. Cricket Wireless: Which phones are compatible?

 Ultra Mobile runs on T-Mobile's network, so as long as you have a GSM unlocked device that supports VoLTE you should be good to go.
 However, it's never a bad idea to double-check online using Ultra's Bring Your Own Phone compatibility checker.
 All you need to do is type in your IMEI number to determine whether your device will work.
-If you're shopping for a new phone, Ultra Mobile also has a decent selection online for you to choose from, including some of the latest iPhones and Androids such as the Googel Pixel 5 and the Samsung Galaxy S21.
+If you're shopping for a new phone, Ultra Mobile also has a decent selection online for you to choose from, including some of the latest iPhones and Androids such as the Google Pixel 6 and the Samsung Galaxy S22.
 The best T-Mobile phones should also work flawlessly with Ultra Mobile.

 If you're hoping to bring your phone to Cricket Wireless, just about any GSM unlocked device should also work, including many of the best Android phones and iPhones.
 Like with Ultra Mobile, you can head online to Cricket's compatibility checker to double-check by typing in your IMEI number.
-You can also purchase a phone directly with Cricket Wireless, which sells popular options such as the Galaxy S20 FE.
+You can also purchase a phone directly with Cricket Wireless, which sells popular options such as the capable mid-ranger, the Galaxy A53 5G.
 The selection of phones isn't quite as extensive as Ultra Mobile's, but there are still a few good picks.

 Ultra Mobile vs. Cricket Wireless: Which is right for you?

-When it comes down to budget, Ultra Mobile's plans are more affordable and especially worth it if you can sign up for a few months upfront.
-The unlimited plan would cost $40 per month (instead of $49) if you sign up for 12 months, but if you need less data, then the 6GB plan would only cost $25 (instead of $29) per month for 12 months.
-Not only does hotspot data come included with each plan, but you'll get great coverage with the T-Mobile network along with unlimited international calling.
+If you're looking for service on just one line, Ultra Mobile's plans work out to be cheaper.
+You can save even more if you're willing to buy up to a year at once but unlike carriers like Mint Mobile, you can also go with just a single month if you want.
+There are a ton of data options so if you know how much you need, you can find a plan that's a great fit.
+Not only does hotspot data come included with each plan, but you'll also get great coverage with the T-Mobile network along with unlimited international calling.

 Cricket Wireless is a better choice for you if you need multiple lines and are interested in one of its unlimited plans.
 The two unlimited plans cost $60 and $55 per month for a single line, but this price drops to $33 and $25 per month when you have four lines.
-Along with great AT&T coverage, the Cricket More unlimited plan gets you 5G access, 15GB of mobile hotspot, and usage in Mexico and Canada.
-This becomes a comparable deal to what Ultra Mobile has to offer, and you won't have to sign up for multiple months in advance to get it.
+Along with great AT&T coverage, the Cricket More unlimited plan gets you premium data, 15GB of mobile hotspot, and usage in Mexico and Canada.
+With multiple lines, Cricket's rates get a lot closer to Ultra Mobile and the best part is, you don't need to pay for multiple months to save.

 Ultra Mobile

-Ultra Mobile offers a range of data plans on T-Mobile's network from 250MB to unlimited, with one that is guaranteed to work for you.
+Ultra Mobile offers a range of data plans on T-Mobile's network from 250MB to 60GB so just about anyone can find a deal that works for their needs.

-Multi-line perks
+Multi-line savings

 Cricket Wireless